 Overview

-Planning law focuses on the regulation of "Development" which in this context refers to the use of land for a particular purpose.
+Planning law focuses on the regulation of "development" which in this context refers to the use of land for a particular purpose.
 For example, the construction of a new building or the use of an existing building on land can constitute development.
-In NSW, most development requires approval under the Environmental Planning and Assessment Act 1979 (EPA Act).
-This approval is referred to as a "development consent".

-Depending on the nature and scale of particular development, development consent may be granted by the relevant local council, an independent specialist planning approval body, or by the Minister for Planning.
+Depending on the nature and scale of particular development, approval for development may be granted by the relevant local council, an independent specialist planning approval body, or by the relevant Minister.

-Some development, which complies with certain pre-determined criteria (known as "development standards"), can proceed without consent at all (in the case of ‘exempt development’) or under a streamlined approval process in accordance a "Complying Development Certificate" granted by a local council or a private certifier (in the case of "Complying Development").
+Some development, which complies with certain pre-determined criteria (sometimes known as "development standards"), can proceed without approval at all or under a streamlined approval process.

-The process of obtaining a Development Consent (or Complying Development Certificate) typically commences with the lodging of a Development Application (DA).
-Depending on the nature of the proposed development, a DA may need to be accompanied by an assessment of the likely environmental impacts of the development.
+The process of obtaining a planning approval typically commences with the lodging of an application for approval.
+Depending on the nature of the proposed development, the application may need to be accompanied by an assessment of the likely environmental impacts of the development.

 Planning analysis

 The process of determining the appropriate planning approval pathway for development requires careful analysis and synthesis of the applicable State and Local Planning Controls and any critical Site Constraints.
-The key steps in the analysis are summarised in the following chart.
+The key steps in the analysis are summarised in the following chart (which cites NSW specific legislation but sets out a process of general application).

 Planning Diagram.png